MicrosoftDocs/quantum-docs-pr/articles/index.md

 * [Microsoft Quantum Development kit release notes](xref:microsoft.quantum.relnotes).
 * [Quantum computing concepts](xref:microsoft.quantum.concepts.intro) includes topics such as the relevance of linear algebra to quantum computing, the nature and use of a qubit, how to read a quantum circuit, and more.
-* [Installation and validation](xref:microsoft.quantum.install) describes how to quickly set up your quantum development environment.
-Your Visual Studio environment will be enhanced with a compiler for the Q# language and templates for Q# projects and files.
+* [Getting Started with the Quantum Development Kit](xref:microsoft.quantum.install) describes how to quickly set up your quantum development environment from any platform (Windows, Linux, and Mac) using Visual Studio, Visual Studio Code or the command line.
 * [Quickstart - your first quantum program](xref:microsoft.quantum.write-program) walks you through how to write an application that creates a quantum entanglment state in the Visual Studio development environment.
 You'll learn how to define a Q# operation, call the Q# operation using C#, and how to execute your quantum algorithm.
 * [Managing quantum machines and drivers](xref:microsoft.quantum.machines) describes how quantum algorithms are executed, what quantum machines are available, and how to write a non-Q# driver for the quantum program.
 * [Quantum development techniques](xref:microsoft.quantum.techniques.intro) specifies the core concepts used to create quantum programs in Q#.
 Topics include file structures, operations and functions, working with qubits, and some advanced topics.